PriyankaVijayKumar/AssignmentTests/README.md

    npm install @faker-js/faker --save-dev npx cypress run
    ```
-   - Cypress will be launched and under E2E testing, choose a browser to run the test scripts.
+   - Cypress will run in headless mode and every test case inside the suite gets executed.
 ## Test case parameter details

 The test cases are written in cypress -> e2e -> test.cy.js file.
 The fixtures for the test case is parametrized.
 This way the flow could be validated with different set of parameter or arguments.
 The fixtures are specified in the cypress -> fixtures -> constants.json file.
 Feel free to test the flow by adding different set of parameters.
 The cypress commands are specified in cypress -> support -> commands.js file.